- How do you get them?

 - You may cut a doughnut-shaped piece of moleskin that fits around the blister rather than directly on it.
-Gel pads, such as 2nd skin, are great to fill the doughnut with in order to help heal the wound.
+Gel pads, such as 2nd skin, are great to fill the doughnut with to help heal the wound.
 They also provide extra protection from infection.

 - Benzoin is a sticky, alcohol-based substance that will disinfect and make tape or moleskin very sticky.
 It is especially useful if you're in damp conditions where adhesive tape loses its stickiness